-Over the next few months, we'll share our experience and insights into the best digital learning content authoring tools on the market by cutting through the jargon and buzzwords to give you practical, down to earth tips.
+We always aim to share our insights into the best digital learning content authoring tools on the market – by cutting through the jargon and buzzwords to give you practical, down to earth tips.

 Appitierre digital learning content authoring tool

 Evolve by Appitierre is one of our favourite eLearning authoring tools.
 It is highly customisable, packed with useful components and lets us rapidly develop engaging learning that looks great across all devices.
 Here are some simple tips that will help you get the most out of this excellent tool.